gitpranay5/lets-chat/README.md

 - React and TailwindCSS for the frontend
 - Firebase for authentication
 - Node/Express for creating API endpoints
-- MongoDB for storing chat room members and their messages
+- Azure SQL for storing chat room members and their messages
 - Socket.io for making the app real-time

 ## Basic Features